SalviaSage/Keyboard-Layouts/README.md

 Just click on the keyboard layout that you want to remove, then you will get a button that says "Remove."

 The keyboard layout should then be deleted immediately and you won't see it anymore in the language bar.

+Also, it seems you have to restart the computer to be able to use your installed keyboard layouts.